Skip to main content

 About the History Major

-Requirements for the new History major (introduced in 2022) are 39 hours of history course work distributed as follows:
+Requirements for the History Majors noted above are 39 credit hours of History course work distributed as follows:

 • 15 hours in one major field of specialization (see below)